RonenNess/V8Extended/README.md

 ## 1.0.2 [WIP]

 - Fixed filesystem async methods to not throw exception when no callback is provided.
+- Fixed filesystem async and promises to be actually async.
 - Extended the demo project.
 - Updated ClearCode and V8 versions to latest (don't affect package, just for compatibility testing).